 Dehydration

 If you sweat heavily in a sauna or steam room, you may dehydrate, worsening muscle cramps and pain.
-Thus, it is essential to stay hydrated.
-Drink plenty of water before, during, and after your session.
+Severe dehydration can cause a 5–8% drop in muscle endurance, based on American College of Sports Medicine data.

 Aggravating Existing Pain

-With bad practices, your steam room or sauna may turn against you.
 If your back pain is caused by a recent injury or inflammation, the heat from a sauna or steam room may initially worsen the pain.
 It is essential to know the limitations.
+Clinical guidance suggests waiting 48–72 hours after injury before starting heat therapy to avoid symptom flare-ups.

 Overheating and Muscle Strain